- Fisheries Home

 The NMFS's Tuna Tracking and Verification Program (TTVP) conducts formal periodic audits of a company’s documentation and procedures associated with programmatic regulatory requirements, including examination of documents and records of internal flows of specific shipments from receipt to cold storage to production and to finished goods at a U.S. tuna cannery.

-The most recent TTVP audit of a US tuna cannery was conducted on September 7, 2012, and it was determined that the traceability of product meets TTVP's programmatic requirements.
+The most recent TTVP audits of U.S. tuna canneries were conducted in September 2015, and it was determined that the traceability of product meets TTVP's programmatic requirements.

 Retail market spot check audits of canned/pouched tuna products are regularly made throughout the country in order to verify the authenticity of the dolphin-safe label and/or to verify the product has been imported into the United States legally.
 After an individual item has been purchased on a random basis, the importer or distributor is then requested to supply the necessary documentation to substantiate their dolphin-safe claims.

-In July 2013, TTVP staff conducted its most recent spot check by purchasing a Starkist Tuna Creations pouch.
-The sample was labeled dolphin-safe and TTVP review of the submitted documentation showed that it was eligible to display the dolphin-safe logo in the U.S. marketplace.
+In November 2015, TTVP staff conducted their most recent spot checks by purchasing Bumble Bee, Chicken of the Sea, and Starkist tuna products.
+The samples were labeled dolphin-safe and TTVP review of the submitted documentation verified that the products were eligible to display the dolphin-safe logo in the U.S. marketplace.

 Note: The National Marine Fisheries Service does not recommend or endorse individual private companies or their products.